Top 5 Startups Researching in the Autonomous Driving

 Conclusion

-The autonomous vehicle industry is witnessing the struggle of big companies too despite having big money and industry expertise.
-Giants like Uber which has spent $2.5 billion on its self-driving division and is still nowhere near to companies like Waymo, Tesla, Cruise, etc. Even its investors told its CEO to bring more investment as the cash flow is about to end.
+The autonomous vehicle industry is witnessing the struggle of big companies, too, despite their big money and industry expertise.
+Giants like Uber, which has spent $2.5 billion on its self-driving division, are still nowhere near companies like Waymo, Tesla, Cruise, etc. Even its investors told its CEO to bring more investment as the cash flow is about to end.

-When established companies like Uber are running out of cash, startups could get in a very risky position to find success in this industry, especially when the startup directly participates in a self-driving program.
+When established companies like Uber run out of cash, startups could get in a very risky position to succeed in this industry, especially when the startup directly participates in a self-driving program.

-Startups are majorly dependent on investment funds and with such slow progress, it will only make investors skeptical to give them more funding.
-Yet, there are a few startups like Velodyne Lidar which already went public with a SPAC merger.
+Startups are majorly dependent on investment funds, and with such slow progress, investors will only be skeptical about giving them more funding.
+Yet, there are a few startups like Velodyne Lidar, which already went public with an SPAC merger.
 Luminar is another startup that is almost ready for its IPO.

-But these companies/startups don’t participate in self-driving programs, so their chance for going public is higher than those that are participating in the self-driving program.
+However, these companies/startups don’t participate in self-driving programs, so their chance of going public is higher than that of those participating in the self-driving program.
 They don’t have to train their cars for a ride across a city and avoid every obstacle they meet during the ride.

-That’s why there are so many startups working in this industry yet very few of them are well-known.
-There are a lot more startups doing notable work and bring innovation in the AV domain, in their own unique way, and we’d be covering those startups in the next installation of this article.
+That’s why there are so many startups working in this industry, yet very few of them are well-known.
+There are a lot more startups doing notable work and bringing innovation in the AV domain in their own unique way, and we’ll cover those startups in the next installment of this article.

-If you’d like to be the first one to be notified when the next article goes online, subscribe to the blog.
+Subscribe to the blog to be the first to be notified when the next article goes online.

 Authored by: Oorja Pandya, Research Analyst, Market Research